westi29/Mun-Coin/README.md

 Mun Coin is run on the ethereum network as an erc20 token.
 There will be a total of one billion Mun Coins.
 All 1,000,000,000 Mun Coins will be pre-mined.
-Each Mun Coin held in an erc20 wallet becomes one vote for use on choosing community projects.
+Each Mun Coin held in an erc20 compliant wallet becomes one vote for use on choosing community projects and actions.
+The Mun Coins held by the company will not count as votes.
+Tokens held by employees and founders are granted voting rights.
+The winning token vote will count as one vote in The Council.
+There are 5 votes in The Council.
+1. The Popular Vote, which is decided by each voting token.
+2. The Company Vote, which is decided by the 3 or 5 Board of Directors of the Company.
+Each member of the Board of Directors is given one vote with majority vote winning.
+3. The Top Vote, which is decided by giving each wallet in the top 33% of Mun Coin wallets one vote.
+Each wallet address in the top 33% of Mun Coin containing wallets is granted one vote, with majority vote winning.
+4. The Bottom Vote, which is decided by giving each wallet in the bottom 33% of Mun Coin wallets one vote.
+Each wallet address in the bottom 33% of Mun Coin containing wallets is granted one vote, with majority vote winning.
+5. The Middle Vote, which is decided by giving each wallet in the midle 33% of Mun Coin wallets one vote.
+Each wallet address in the middle 33% of Mun Coin containing wallets is granted one vote, with majorite vote winning.

-There will be an ICO token sale in the future.
+There will be an ICO token sale at some point in the future.
 500,000,000 Mun Coins will be held by the development team for future use and release.
 500,000,000 Mun Coins will be sold to the public at the ICO.
 The Mun Coins will be sold for $0.25 each.